(UPDATED – August 10, 2019)

 Although not as big as Osaka or Tokyo, Nagoya is a destination worth 2-3 days of your trip in Japan.
-The city is home to a number of iconic attractions such as Nagoya Castle, Osu Kannon, Railway Park, Toyota Museum and the recently opened Legoland.
+The city is home to a number of iconic attractions such as Nagoya Castle, Osu Kannon, Railway Park, Toyota Museum and Legoland.

 We list down five ways to get more bang from your buck in your next trip to Japan’s third largest city.

-The best way to go around many of Nagoya’s best attractions without the hassle of planning your itinerary is the Nagoya Sightseeing Tour Me-guru Pass (Y500).
+One of the best ways to go around many of Nagoya’s best attractions without the hassle of planning your itinerary is the Nagoya Sightseeing Tour Me-guru Pass (Y500).
 The first trip begins at 9:30 a.m. from Nagoya Station and takes travelers to Toyota Commemorative Museum of Industry and Technology, Nagoya Castle, Tokugawa Art Museum, and Sakae, among others (Click here for the timetable).
 Show your pass when you enter to these museums; they will extend 10-20% discount for entrance fees.

 2. Rent a portable WiFi